Economy of Ukraine: Post-Euromaidan: 2014 to present

 Ukraine moved up seven positions in the annual World Bank Doing Business 2020 report.
 Prudent macroeconomic management helped reduce inflation and interest rates in 2019.
-Inflation eased to 4.1 percent at the end of 2019 and 2.4 percent in February 2020.
+Inflation eased to 4.1% at the end of 2019 and 2.4% in February 2020.

+In 2020, Ukraine's GDP fell by 4.4%, due to the COVID-19 pandemic.
 On 27 October 2020, the Constitutional Court of Ukraine ruled that anti-corruption legislation, including the mandatory electronic declaration of income, was unconstitutional.
-President Zelensky warned that if parliament did not restore these anti-corruption laws, foreign aid, loans and visa-free travel to the European Union were at risk.
-The Governor of the National Bank of Ukraine reported that Ukraine will not receive the scheduled $700 million IMF load before the end of 2020 because of the issue.
+President Volodymyr Zelenskyy warned that if the Ukrainian parliament did not restore these anti-corruption laws, foreign aid, loans and visa-free travel to the European Union were at risk.
+The governor of the National Bank of Ukraine reported that Ukraine will not receive the scheduled $700 million IMF load before the end of 2020 because of the issue.
 IMF assessment teams had not visited Kyiv for eight months, which is necessary for further IMF loan tranches to be released.
 In February 2021, economist Anders Åslund wrote "for months, senior Ukrainian officials have been claiming that the Ukrainian government has done everything the [IMF] could possibly demand" but "this happy talk was always detached from reality", and the relationship with the IMF remains critical.

-On 21 July 2022, Ukraine devalued the Ukrainian hryvnia by 25% against the U.S. dollar due to the economic impact of the war, to eliminate currency speculation and to improve the international competitiveness of business.
+On 21 July 2022, Ukraine devalued the Ukrainian hryvnia by 25% against the U.S. dollar due to the economic impact of ongoing Russian invasion of Ukraine, to eliminate currency speculation and to improve the international competitiveness of business.
 The previous day it requested a two-year payment freeze on international bonds; in 2020 it had $130 billion of external debt.
-At that time the economy was expected to contract by roughly 40% in 2022.
+When the 2022 Russian invasion began, Ukraine's economy was predicted by the IMF to shrink by up to 35%.
+Despite improvements, as in Moldova corruption in Ukraine remains an obstacle to joining the EU; the country was rated 104th out of 180 in the Corruption Perceptions Index for 2023.

+Following the onset of the Russian-Ukrainian War in 2022, Ukraine's GDP declined by nearly 30%.
+Despite economic growth in 2023 and 2024, the economy remains smaller than it was before the war.
+In 2023, GDP increased by 5.3%, and in 2024 by 3.6%.
+The International Monetary Fund forecasts that Ukraine's GDP growth will slow to between 2% and 3% in 2025, citing challenges such as labor shortages, damage to energy infrastructure, and the ongoing war.